 The typical way that most 10-year olds start playing Magic stifles creative deck building.
 The lack of creativity comes from the (incorrect) understanding that the main way to improve decks is to obtain powerful, rare cards.
 And, for those groups which employ the Mana Draw house rule, deck building becomes further stifled as most cards become useless.

-It is very interesting to see what happens when a 10-year plays against an experienced Magic player for the first time.
+It is very interesting to see what happens when a 10-year old plays against an experienced Magic player for the first time.
 The kid may have assembled a deck with 20 rare cards that consistently beats other kid decks, which all have fewer than 12 rare cards.
 So they think their deck is really good.
-The usual result: 20-rare deck loses over and over.
+So what is the usual result of playing this so-called “good deck” against a deck that is carefully constructed by an experienced player with no rares?
+The 20-rare deck loses over and over.
 The experienced Magic player may graciously choose a deck made only out of common cards to give the kid a chance.
 The kid still loses.

 A 20-rare deck can lose to an all common deck because the rares take too long to come out, don’t work well with each other, and/or don’t work well with other cards in the deck.
 One of the earliest lessons in deck building is to assemble cards that work well together.
 This learning comes slowly to players who emphasize acquiring better individual cards and frequently play with the “Mana Drop” variant.